Why are developers choosing Jamstack more often?

 Reusability – pre-made components and features that can be used over and over again.

 Headless integration – developers can focus on the front-end layer without the fear of breaching a back-end, because they can connect it to the existing content management system.

 Seamless integration with APIs – thanks to APIs and pre-made integrations, developers can just connect the Jamstack website to API to take care of features like payments instead of coding it from scratch.

 They want to be a part of a growing web community

 Jamstack is becoming increasingly popular and its community similarly grows, too.
 There are a lot of tutorials, tools with constantly updated repositories, and technical forums where developers can ask for help.
 Such growing interest in Jamstack among developers means more questions, broader space for discussion and more intensive knowledge exchange.
 Headless approach is constantly evolving, with new languages, frameworks, and CMS appearing.

 For example, right now there are almost 100 different headless CMS’es to choose from!
 The community is rising - there is much to talk about.

-Examples of relevant communities and repositories:
+Examples of relevant Headless/Jamstack communities and resources: